bitfaster/BitFaster.Caching/README.md

 ## ConcurrentLru

-`ConcurrentLru` is intended as a light weight drop in replacement for `ConcurrentDictionary`, and a faster alternative to the `System.Runtime.Caching.MemoryCache` family of classes (e.g. `HttpRuntime.Cache`, `System.Web.Caching` etc).
+`ConcurrentLru` is a light weight drop in replacement for `ConcurrentDictionary`, but with bounded size enforced by a pseudo LRU eviction policy.
+There are no background threads, no lock contention, lookups are fast and hit rate outperforms a pure LRU in all tested scenarios.

 Choose a capacity and use just like ConcurrentDictionary, but with bounded size: